 In 2009, Joe acquired a school for children with complex medical, intellectual, and behavioral conditions in Fanwood, N.J. and named it First Children.
 In 2011 with his son, Matthew Hess, he founded First Children Learning Services to provide a wide range of services to children in their own homes and schools..
 In 2013 Joe acquired Regional Enrichment and Learning Centers and made that a part of the First Children Family of Services.

-Over his career Joe has been active in a number of provider and professional organizations, has published in professional journals and has made numerous presentations to professional groups.
+Over his career, Joe has been active in a number of provider and professional organizations, has published in professional journals, and has made numerous presentations to professional groups.

 Chief Executive Officer

 Matt attended Temple University with a concentration in Economics.
 He is an active investor in residential and specialized commercial real estate in the Philadelphia area.
-Matt holds a Pennsylvania Real Estate License, is a member of the Philadelphia Chamber of Commerce and Philly Startup Leaders.
+Matt holds a Pennsylvania Real Estate License, and is a member of the Philadelphia Chamber of Commerce and Philly Startup Leaders.